 Four (4) electives may be selected from Group A, Group B or Group C on TGA (refer to the packaging rules of this qualification for the full list of electives).
 The remaining two (2) electives may be Group A, Group B, Group C or Group D on TGA.

 The Certificate II in Kitchen Operations completed in this course results in the achievement of four (4) course units (two Year 11 units and two Year 12 units).
-Completion of 110 hours of work placement (equivalent to two (2) ADWPL endorsed program unit equivalents) is compulsory to meet course requirements, and must be from industry related placement/employment relevant to the job outcome at this level.
+Completion of 110 hours of work placement (equivalent to two (2) ADWPL endorsed program unit equivalents) is compulsory to meet course requirements, and must be from industry-related placement/employment relevant to the job outcome at this level.

 Note: SIT20421 Certificate II in Cookery is equivalent to the SIT20416 Certificate II in Kitchen Operations qualification.